l-schafer/android-sys-info/README.md

     ```
 2. Open the project in Android Studio.
 3. Build and run the app on your device or emulator.
 - NOTE: This application supports API 34.
-Compatability was initially maintained with Android 8.1, but is unknown at the current state.
+Compatibility was initially maintained with Android 8.1, but is unknown at the current state.

-## Usage
-1. Open the app on your Android device.
-2. Navigate to your device's settings and locate the app permissions.
-3. Toggle permissions to see the changes in the data collection.

 ## Data Privacy
 This application does not store or transmit data.
-It neither recieves nor sends network traffic, and does not contain any mechanism to do so.
+It neither receives nor sends network traffic, and does not contain any mechanism to do so.

 ## Contributing
-Contributions are welcome!
 If you have suggestions or improvements, feel free to fork this repository and submit a pull request.
-Please do not expect bug fixes, or new features.
-I do not have the free time to maintain this application.

 ## License
 This project is licensed under the MIT License.